Skip to main content

 • activeChannels must include the push value;

-• userFields.deviceToken should specify the custom name of the deviceToken field of the users CRUD collection.
+• userFields.deviceToken must specify the custom name of the deviceToken field of the users CRUD collection.

 Message templates need the following fields in the templates CRUD collection: